dor-uk/dor-uk/README.md

 - 👋 Hi, I’m My name is Doruk Berke Yurtsizoglu.
-I am computer engineering student at Middle East Technical University (METU).
+I am a computer engineering student at Middle East Technical University (METU).
 - 👀 I’m interested in developing new things and obtaining new skills.
 - 🌱 I’m currently working on a project with my friend yuenby: https://github.com/yuenby/Test.git
 - 📫 How to reach me: dorukberke23@gmail.com